postech-ami/Deep-Motion-Mag-Pytorch/README.md

     ```

 ## Inference
+To use the pretrained pytorch model, download the checkpoint from [here](https://drive.google.com/drive/folders/17b4aanuXwtdlIFMdfY1xynd4h47HDVS7?usp=sharing).
 There are various modes for inference in the motion magnification method.
 Each mode can branch as follows:

     ├── Inference